James R. Webb: Mirisch Brothers

 Less well received were Kings of the Sun (1963) for the Mirisch Brothers and Cheyenne Autumn (1964) for John Ford.
 He wrote an early draft of Chinese Finale that became 7 Women, Ford's last film, but Webb is not credited in the final movie.

 Webb wrote the English language version of Guns for San Sebastian (1968) and did a script for Patton.

 He did some historical epics: Alfred the Great (1969), for MGM; Sinful Davey (1969) for John Huston and the Mirisches; and The Hawaiians (1970), for the Mirsches.

 His last credits were sequels to In the Heat of the Night, both for the Mirsches: They Call Me Mister Tibbs!
 (1970) and The Organization (1971).

 In March 1974 the American Writers Guild awarded him the Morgan Award for services to the guild.

+Death

-He died on September 27, 1974, and was buried in Los Angeles National Cemetery.
+Webb died on September 27, 1974, and was buried in Los Angeles National Cemetery.
 He was survived by a wife, a son and a daughter.